Lunavast/wp-tweets-pro/readme.txt

 * Feature: parse links for shortening when entered free text.
 * Feature: import Tweets as comments (search API based on URL; import any mention as a comment; save as comment)

+= 1.9.5 =

+* Bug fix: default Twitter Card type not pulled from settings when value not saved in post meta
+*

 = 1.9.4 =

 * Feature improvement: Tweet Now and 'Schedule' buttons will now use selected authors & upload image status